M.S. in Biotechnology Innovation and Computation Curriculum

 Our core curriculum is based on four main phases of innovation development which include opportunity identification, opportunity development, business planning and concludes with business incubation.
 This process is described below:

-Students enter the program by taking courses that correspond to these four phases.
+Students enter the program by taking courses in sequence that correspond to these four phases.
 Each course is designed to provide them with the skills necessary to analyze a problem set, evaluate possible solutions, and synthesize this learning into the development of a capstone project that will be developed in segments throughout the program.
 In addition to these courses, students will take additional courses to supplement their knowledge of specific areas such as Machine Learning, Search Engine, Big Data Analytics, Data Mining, Text Mining, and Cloud Computing, etc.

 Phase One: Opportunity Identification